Mixture of Masters: Sparse Chess Language Models with Player Routing: Data details

-\paragraph{Grandmaster statistics} Research on human chess players indicates that while novices explore a wide breadth of openings, experts tend to specialize by employing a preferred repertoire.
-Concurrently, \gms compensate for a narrower diversity of initial moves with a greater depth of variation within their chosen opening systems \citep{barthelemy2025chessvariationentropyengine}.
-Our analysis confirms these patterns in the selected \gms (Table~\ref{tab:gm_dataset_1}).
-Their opening frequencies reveal a distinct hierarchy: each player's repertoire is generally dominated by two or three primary systems, while secondary options are employed at logarithmically lower frequencies.
-Openings were identified using the Lichess Encyclopedia of Chess Openings, which defines a vocabulary of 496 classes.\footnote[12]{\url{https://github.com/lichess-org/chess-openings}} Despite this large vocabulary, collective specialization at the highest level is remarkably concentrated: the top-5 openings across all \gms are drawn from only 7 unique variants.
+Datasets are constructed by merging PGN files from three sources of games: \textit{PGNMentor},\footnote[8]{\url{https://www.pgnmentor.com/}} a chess archive with $>$1M games mainly from notable players and over-the-board tournaments, curated for historical and instructional value; \textit{Chess.com}\footnote[9]{\url{https://www.chess.com/games}.} and \textit{Lichess},\footnote[10]{\url{https://huggingface.co/datasets/Lichess/tournament-chess-games}} the largest online chess platforms.
+PGNMentor and Chess.com publicly release large collections of games for free download, and their data are widely used in academic research~\cite{DBLP:conf/acis/AdnanGXHK24,DBLP:conf/waw/BonatoW25,DBLP:journals/paapp/BurduliW23}.
+Lichess releases its data under the Creative Commons CC0 license.

-\paragraph{Licenses} Lichess releases its data under the Creative Commons CC0 license.
-PGNMentor and Chess.com publicly release large collections of games for free download, and their data are widely used in academic research~\citep{DBLP:journals/paapp/BurduliW23,DBLP:conf/acis/AdnanGXHK24,DBLP:conf/waw/BonatoW25}.
+The data described in this section supports two distinct experimental threads. \cref{subsec:data_lm} covers the construction of training and evaluation data for the core language modeling contribution, where the objective is to acquire play strength and internalize \gm-specific stylistic patterns via next-move prediction. \cref{subsec:data_stylometry} describes the data used to construct and validate the stylometry diagnostic tools external to \mom, which are designed to predict player identity from observed move sequences.